kieran-mackle/hypervehicle/docs/source/documentation/components/index.md

 # HyperVehicle Components

 As described in the [<tt>HyperVehicle</tt> overview](overview), a component-based approach is used to construct geometries.
-We classify two types of components: general components and vehicle components.
+We classify two types of components: generic components and vehicle components.
 The former refers to components defined by operations you may already be familiar with from a CAD context, while the latter refers to components made specifically to help define hypersonic vehicle geometries.